 Many people often wonder if normal telescopes and the telescopes in the space are the same or not.
 Here, by normal, I mean the telescopes we use to stargaze.

 In this article, I’ll clear that confusion once and for all!

 Normal telescopes and space telescopes are actually the same.
 A space telescope works just like a Newtonian reflecting telescope.

 There are only 2 differences: the telescope is in the space and it sends the acquired image to Earth via radio signals.

 Structure Difference Between Space and Terrestrial Telescope

-On the other hand, space telescopes don’t have these kinds of image acquisition technique.
-They have computer operated algorithms to process the image.
+On the other hand, space telescopes don’t have these kinds of image acquisition techniques.
+They have computer-operated algorithms to process the image.

-Another major difference is, space telescopes revolve around the Earth whereas terrestrial telescopes are stationary.
+Another major difference is that space telescopes revolve around the Earth, whereas terrestrial telescopes are stationary.